lebf3/website_FL/content/post/2020-08-15-rethinking-saturated-fats.en.md

 fats is a healthy option for most (a subset of the population may not metabolize these fats as efficiently and benefit from diets lower in saturated fats)

+If you want to dive deep in this subject, [here](https://peterattiamd.com/ronkrauss/) is an interview with Dr. Krauss from my favorite podcast The Drive.

 ## BIBLIOGRAPHY

 1. Zhang, J.; Li, Q.; Wu, Y.; Wang, D.; Xu, L.; Zhang, Y.; Wang, S.; Wang, T.;